deividfoggi/M365-Usage-Collector/README.md

 # TeamsUsageCollector

 This ps module is intended to create usage reports related to Microsoft 365 products.
+Current version is focusing in Teams.
+New workloads could be added in the future.

 ## Pre-requisites